mapeditor/tiled/docs/manual/introduction.rst

 .. note::

-   We leave the *Embed in map* option off.
+   We leave the *Embed in map* option disabled.
 This is recommended, since it will allow the tileset to be used by multiple maps without setting up its parameters again.
 It will also be good to store the tileset in its own file if you later add tile properties, terrain definitions, collision shapes, etc., since that information is then shared between all your maps.

 After saving the tileset, Tiled should look as follows: